aptech/docs/docs/data-management/programmatic-import.rst

           School           string
            BDate             date

-Now, let's load the variables *Player*, *Pos*, and *Age*.
+Now, let's load the variables *player*, *Pos*, and *age*.
 This time we will specify that we want *Pos* to be loaded as a string rather than a category:

 ::